AbrarShaikh/LinuxDeviceDriver_tutorial/OS_concepts/MemoryManagement/README.md

 - is a storage allocation scheme in which secondary memory can be addressed as though it were part of the main memory.
 - Virtual Memory is a storage allocation scheme in which secondary memory can be addressed as though it were part of the main memory.
 - technique that allows the execution of processes which are not completely available in memory.
+- When a program needs more memory than is available in RAM, it temporarily moves some data to the secondary storage.
+This allows the computer to run larger programs and handle multiple tasks at once.
 - advantage of this scheme is that programs can be larger than physical memory.
 - Virtual memory is the separation of user logical memory from physical memory.

 ### Thrashing
 - Thrashing refers to a situation where the system spends a significant amount of time and resources continuously swapping pages between physical memory (RAM) and secondary storage due toexcessive paging activity.
 - In thrashing, the system is busy moving pages in and out of memory rather than executing useful work, leading to severe degradation in performance.

+## Fragmentation
+-  occurs when most of your available memory is allocated in a large number of non-contiguous blocks or chunks, leaving a significant portion of memory unallocated but unusable for typical scenarios.
+### External Fragmentation
+- fragmentation occurs when there is sufficient total memory space to satisfy a request, but the available memory is divided into small pieces, making it unusable for larger requests.
+- Cause: frequently allocate and deallocate different sizes of memory, leading to gaps between allocated blocks.
+### Internal Fragmentation
+- Memory block assigned to process is bigger.
+Some portion of memory is left unused as it cannot be used by another process.
+- when memory blocks are larger than the data being stored in them, resulting in wasted space within each block.
+- allocated block is larger than the requested memory, leading to wasted space within the allocated block.